 - In March 2016, Pax Christi USA announced that it signed a statement from Friends of Sabeel North America condemning anti-BDS laws, claiming that such measures threaten the right to “engage in economic advocacy to end the Israeli occupation.”

-All Articles about PAX Christi
+Archive of Articles about PAX Christi